Understanding the Conversion: ppm to mg/L

 While ppm and mg/L are often interchangeable for dilute aqueous solutions, understanding the proper conversion is vital for precision.
 Here’s a step-by-step approach:

-1. Understand the Context: Before performing any conversion, ensure that the solution is dilute and the solvent is water.
+1. Understand the Context: Before performing any conversion, make sure the solution is dilute and the solvent is water.

 2. For Dilute Aqueous Solutions (Approximate Conversion):